cfahlgren1/llmdump/README.md

 - [OpenAI](https://openai.com/) and every other LLM provider that implements the [OpenAI API message formate](https://platform.openai.com/docs/api-reference)
 - [AISuite](https://github.com/andrewyng/aisuite), which is an LLM router by Andrew Ng and which maps to [a lot of LLM API providers](https://github.com/andrewyng/aisuite/tree/main/aisuite/providers) with a uniform interface.
+- [Litellm](https://docs.litellm.ai/docs/), which is a library that allows you to use a lot of different LLM APIs with a uniform interface.
+- [Docling](https://github.com/docling/docling), which is a document intelligence platform that can be used to wrap generative AI APIs that interact with documents.
 ### Change OpenAI compliant LLM provider

 The `wrap_openai` function allows you to wrap any OpenAI compliant LLM provider.
 Take a look at [the example doing this for Ollama](./examples/ollama_example.py) for more details.